It’s often said that motivation is the key to success. But what exactly is motivation? And how can you get and stay motivated?

 Simply put, motivation is the desire to achieve a goal.
 It’s what drives you to do things, even when they’re difficult.
 Everyone has different motivations—for some it may be a desire to make a difference in the world while for others it may be a desire to succeed financially or professionally.
 Whatever your motivation, it’s important to set specific, realistic, and achievable goals.
 This will give you something to strive for and help keep you on track.

-Of course, even the best-laid goals can sometimes become derailed by life’s inevitable surprises and challenges.
+Of course, even the best-laid goals can sometimes become derailed by life’s inevitable surprises and challenges, especially when working towards long term goals.
 That’s why it’s important to find ways to stay motivated even when things get tough.
 These tips will help.

 Tips for How to Get and Stay Motivated